rubymonsters/ruby-for-beginners/source/08-methods/02-parentheses.md

 Use parentheses for all method calls that take arguments, except for the methods `puts` and `p` (and later: `require` and `include`).
-Also: if a method does not take any arguments, then do not add empty parenthese, omit them.
+Also: if a method does not take any arguments, then do not add empty parentheses, omit them.

 So the idiomatic way to write the line above is: